FredHutch/sas7bdat-specification/sas7bdat.rst

 -28672  comp    no          no                      no
 ======  ====    ==========  ======================  ===================================

-There are at least four page types 'meta', 'data', 'mix', and 'amd'.
-These types are encoded in the most significant byte of a two-byte field at page offset 16|32.
+The page type is encoded in the most significant byte of a two-byte field at page offset 16|32.
-If no bit is set, the following page is of type 'meta'.
+If no bit is set, the page is of type 'meta'.
 If the first, second, or third bits are set, then the page is of type 'data', 'mix', or 'amd', respectively.
 Hence, if the two bytes are interpreted as an unsigned integer, then the 'meta', 'data', 'mix', and 'amd' types correspond to 0, 256, 512, and 1024, respectively.
 In compressed files, other bits (and sometimes multiple bits) have been set (e.g., ``1 << 16 | 1 << 13``, which is ``-28672`` signed, or ``36864`` unsigned).